A year after pandemic hit, Haiti awaits vaccines amid apathy

 Perkin also credited drinking a traditional green tea mixed with salt every day for his good health: “I believe more in these remedies than the vaccines.
 I don’t know what’s in the inside of these vaccines.”

-International groups are behind most of the resources and educational campaigns related to COVID-19 in Haiti, with the Pan American Health Organization providing the government 500 test kits, along with instruction on lab diagnosis and virus detection.
+International groups are behind most of the resources and educational campaigns related to COVID-19 in Haiti, with the Pan American Health Organization providing the government 10,000 PCR test kits and 75,000 rapid antigen tests, along with instruction on lab diagnosis and virus detection.
 It also supplied thermometers, PPE and other items including megaphones and batteries as workers fanned out into rural areas.
 In addition, PAHO trained more than 2,800 health workers in Haiti and met with community leaders including Voodoo priests and traditional birth attendants to share information about protective measures and treatment centers.

 In May 2020, the organization’s director said she was particularly concerned about the effects of a potential large-scale outbreak given Haiti’s frail health care system and the fact that many live in overcrowded households and lack access to clean water.
 But perplexed experts say that anticipated outbreak has not happened.

-Note: This story was first published on April 5, 2021.
-It was updated on April 7, 2021 to correct that the Pan American Health Organization has provided tens of thousands of test kits to Haiti, not merely 500.